thirukkural2022/obedparla.com/content/posts/2014-09-14-would-you-kill-to-prove-youre-right.md

 ---
-title: "Would you kill to prove you're right?"
-author: "Obed Marquez Parlapiano"
+title : "Would you kill to prove you're right?" author : "Obed Marquez Parlapiano" date : "2014-09-14" categories :
-date: "2014-09-14"
-categories: "miscellaneous"
-tags:
+ - miscellaneous
+tags : ""
 ---

 ### Would you?
 Kill.